UC-MOA: Utility-Conditioned Multi-Objective Alignment for Distributional Pareto-Optimality: Proposed Technique

-The first component of our algorithm is dedicated to constructing a rich set of candidate utility functions that will later guide the derivation of diverse optimal policies.
-Such diversity is crucial for addressing various distributional preferences and for adapting to different application scenarios.
-To achieve this, we (i) parameterize each candidate utility function using a monotonic neural network, and (ii) optimize a diversity-promoting loss that encourages discrepancies in both the output values and the local sensitivities of these functions over a normalized domain.
+To enable personalization across a wide spectrum of user needs, the first component of UC-MOA constructs a diverse set of candidate utility functions.
+These functions play a central role in guiding policy optimization toward various distributional preferences, allowing the LLM to adapt its behavior to different personalized application scenarios and user requirements.
+We achieve this through two key design choices: (i) parameterizing each candidate utility function using a monotonic neural network, ensuring they can represent complex, non-linear preference structures; and (ii) optimizing a diversity-promoting loss that encourages discrepancies in both the output values and the local sensitivities (gradients) of these functions.
+Together, these elements ensure that the resulting utility library can capture a broad range of distinct and expressive personalized preference profiles.

-\textbf{Monotonic Neural Network Parameterization.} We denote each candidate utility function by \(g_{\psi_i} : \mathcal{Z} \rightarrow \mathbb{R}\) for \(i=1,\dots,M\), where \(\mathcal{Z} \coloneqq [0,1]^K\) represents the normalized input space.
-The network \(g_{\psi_i}\) is constructed to be monotonic (i.e., non-decreasing) by enforcing non-negativity on its weight matrices and by employing non-decreasing activation functions.
-This design paradigm follows the approaches proposed in convex neural networks~\cite{amos2017input} and monotonic architectures such as DPMORL~\cite{cai2023distributional}, which have been shown to approximate any multivariate non-decreasing function with arbitrarily small error~\cite{dugas2009incorporating}.
-Implementation details are provided in Appendix~\ref{sec:implementation_details}.
+\textbf{Monotonic Neural Network Parameterization.} We denote each parameterized utility function by \(g_{\psi_i} : \mathcal{Z} \rightarrow \mathbb{R}\) for \(i=1,\dots,M\), where \(\mathcal{Z} \coloneqq [0,1]^K\) represents the normalized $K$-dimensional reward space and $\psi_i$ denotes the corresponding parameters.
+The scalar output of \(g_{\psi_i} (\mathbf{z})\) quantifies the desirability of a reward vector $\mathbf{z}$ under the specific preference structure $i$.
+Each \(g_{\psi_i}\) is constructed to be monotonically non-decreasing by enforcing non-negative weights and using non-decreasing activations, following~\cite{amos2017input, cai2023distributional}.
+This allows approximation of any multivariate non-decreasing function, essential for capturing varied personalized preferences.
+Details are in Appendix~\ref{sec:implementation_details}.

-\textbf{Diversity-Promoting Objective.} To ensure that the candidate functions span a wide range of utility profiles, we introduce a loss function that encourages dissimilarity both in function values and in their gradients.
-For a given candidate \(g_{\psi_i}\), we first define the value discrepancy loss as
+\textbf{Diversity-Promoting Objective.} To ensure the library ${g_{\psi_i}}$ spans a wide range of personalized utility profiles, we optimize a diversity loss $L(\psi_i)$ that encourages dissimilarity both in function values and in their gradients.
+We first define the value discrepancy loss as